nitrain/nitrain/README.md

 ## Installation

-The package can be installed from pypi:
+The latest release of nitrain can be installed from pypi:

 ```
 pip install nitrain